 You’ve seen the romantic pictures of hot air balloons floating above rock formations and beautiful breakfasts in an airy hotel room with sweeping views.
 And so, you’ve decided to visit Cappadocia.

-In the middle of arid plains, Cappadocia looks rise a fairytale kingdom, with rock chimneys and winding valleys, hidden churches and underground cities and luxurious cave hotels.
+In the middle of arid plains, Cappadocia looks like a fairytale kingdom, with rock chimneys and winding valleys, hidden churches and underground cities and luxurious cave hotels.
 The tourist town of Goreme is small and beautiful with sophisticated infrastructure.
 And all around, is whimsical, magical scenery and long walks through enchanting places.

 Cappadocia can get very hot in summer and extremely cold in winter (although photos of Cappadocia in the snow look magical) so autumn and spring are the best times to visit.
 You’ll end up spending quite a lot of time outdoors in Cappadocia, and there are some beautiful hiking trails in the region, so going during more temperate weather is a good idea.

 There's a lot to do in Cappadocia.
 Here are just a couple of the highlights:

 Wander through valleys studded with fairy chimneys, interesting rock formations and hidden churches.
 There are many hiking trails in Cappadocia and each comes with beautiful views and special characteristics.

 Thought to have been initially created by Phoenicians in the 8th-7th centurIes BCE, these underground caves were enlarged by early Christians under the Roman Empire.
 In subsequent centuries some cities were used as sanctuaries for Arab Muslims in the Arab–Byzantine wars and later by Christians during the Mongolian invasion and by locals during the Ottoman Empire.